How to Volunteer with Youth-Canine

 - If you would like to volunteer as a Youth-Canine Coach, you will be required to either attend the program orientation prior to volunteering OR arrange with Kim to receive the program training at another time if you are unable to attend orientation.

 - The Marion County Juvenile Detention Center requires that all volunteers with the Pawsitive Corrections Youth-Canine Program complete an annual TB test, annual PREA training, and an additional background check.
-Volunteers must be at least 21 years old.
+All volunteers at this facility must be at least 21 years old.

 For more information about our Youth-Canine programs, visit the Youth-Canine Programs page.